cjpatoilo/gitfit/.github/contributing.md

 			color: #000
 ```

-*NOTE: The best way to learn about that is to just install it and give it a try on your code.
-This project uses an `.editorconfig` file, which most editors support, to enforce these coding standards.*
+_NOTE: The best way to learn about that is to just install it and give it a try on your code._

 ## Test